Westgate Oxford is located in the heart of Oxford city and can be easily accessed by public transport including six newly improved Park & Ride routes.

 Westgate has an underground car park but spaces are limited and we recommend you use Park & Ride for your journey into the city centre.

-Please enter a postcode / locations or use your current location to get directions.
+Please enter a postcode or use your current location to get directions.
 You can also select your preferred mode of transport from those available.

-Oxford Station, the city's main line rail station is managed by Great Western Railway and served by both First Great Western and Chiltern Mainline.
-There are frequent services to/from London Paddington, London Marylebone and Birmingham New Street.
+Oxford Station, the city's main line rail station, operates services to/from London Paddington, London Marylebone and Birmingham New Street.

 The station is situated on the western side of the city centre, just a 10 minute walk from Westgate Oxford.
 There is a taxi rank immediately outside of the station and many buses also stop at the station.

-Oxford Parkway Station is managed by Chiltern Mainline with services to/from London Marylebone and is also a Park & Ride site.
+Oxford Parkway Station is operates services to/from London Marylebone and is also a Park & Ride site.